kkai/web-source/content/publications.md

 [_Novel Sensing Methods for Vocal Technique Analysis: Evaluation on Electromyography and Ultrasonography_](/papers/pdf/chen2024novel.pdf).
 Chen, Kanyu and Wu, Erwin and Saito, Daichi and Peng, Yichen and Liao, Chen-Chieh and Kato, Akira and Koike, Hideki and Kunze, Kai.
 2024 IEEE International Symposium on Mixed and Augmented Reality Adjunct (ISMAR-Adjunct).
 2024.
 [Bibtex](/papers/bib/chen2024novel.bib).
 [Mp3 summary](/audio/mp3s/chen2024novel.mp3).

 ***
-[_" Speech is Silver, Silence is Golden" Analyzing Micro-communication Strategies between Visually Impaired Runners and their Guides_](/papers/pdf/barbareschi2024speech.pdf).
+[_"Speech is Silver, Silence is Golden" Analyzing Micro-communication Strategies between Visually Impaired Runners and their Guides_](/papers/pdf/barbareschi2024speech.pdf).
 Barbareschi, Giulia and Kumar, Tarika and Kim, Christopher Changmok and Chernyshov, George and Kunze, Kai.
 Proceedings of the CHI Conference on Human Factors in Computing Systems.
 2024.
 [Bibtex](/papers/bib/barbareschi2024speech.bib).
 [Mp3 summary](/audio/mp3s/barbareschi2024speech.mp3).

 ***
 [_Exploring Digital Embodiment in Wheelchair Dance with Generative AI_](/papers/pdf/xie2023exploring.pdf).
 Xie, Yurui and Barbareschi, Giulia and Kunze, Kai and Inakage, Masa.
 Proceedings of the 13th International Conference on the Internet of Things.
 2023.
 [Bibtex](/papers/bib/xie2023exploring.bib).